 Preparation for the new station began in 2007, and the actual construction started in 2010.
 The station went into full operation in 2015, to the satisfaction of more or less everyone involved.

 At the time, there were numerous soul-searching articles in the German press comparing this quick, non-controversial Austrian project with various lengthy and unpopular construction projects in Germany, like the Berlin airport and particularly Stuttgart 21, which is intended to replace Stuttgart’s well-functioning 16-track terminal station with a narrow 8-track underground stopping point.
 Protesters in Stuttgart have been demonstrating for decades against this project.
-Their 565th Monday evening demonstration is scheduled for June 7, 2021.
+Their 616th Monday evening demonstration is being held on July 4, 2022 at the Schlossplatz in Stuttgart.

 To explain the contrast between decades of protests in Stuttgart and the total lack of protests in Vienna, some German journalists came up with nebulous theories about the supposedly different mentalities of the two cities.
 But there is a much more convincing explanation, namely that the Vienna Central Station is simply a better project than Stuttgart 21.
 Some of the main differences are: